 Busting Running Excuses: The Weather Isn’t Right

-Sure, it’s great to go for a run on a ‘perfect day,’ but those can be hard to come by.
+Sure, it’s great to go for a run on a ‘perfect day,’ but those are hard to come by.

 Even here in temperate Northern California, perfect weather days can be rare.
 If you only run on perfect days, you’ll never become much of a runner.